WHEN ASKED WHY ONE SHOULD USE GHEE INSTEAD OF BUTTER (OR ITS SUBSTITUTES) MY MIND RACES WITH THOUSANDS OF REASONS WHY.

 What first comes to mind are the practical reasons: high heat cooking, culinary inspired flavors, shelf stability, and the back to basics approach of eating.
 Then there are ALL the health reasons!

-Our butter comes from the green mountains of New Zealand.
-It’s packed with naturally occurring fatty acids and CLA, which can improve gut health and biochemistry.
+Our butter is packed with naturally occurring fatty acids and CLA, which can improve gut health and biochemistry.

 Butyric acid, which is naturally occurring in your gut and our ghee, helps your body absorb nutrients from the food you eat.